inverno-io/inverno-mods/inverno-redis/README.md

 - `RedisSetReactiveOperations`
 - `RedisStreamReactiveOperations`

-The API is pretty straighfoward and provides guidance on how to create and send commands to the Redis data store.
+The API is pretty straightforward and provides guidance on how to create and send commands to the Redis data store.
 For instance a simple string value can be queried as follows:

 ```java
 RedisClient<String, String> client = ...